AlaaLab/pathologist-in-the-loop/README.md

 ## Introduction

-This is the codespace for our work "Aligning Synthetic Medical Images with Clinical Knowledge using Human Feedback".
+This is the codespace for "Aligning Synthetic Medical Images with Clinical Knowledge using Human Feedback".
 This paper introduces a pathologist-in-the-loop framework for generating clinically-plausible synthetic medical images.
 Starting with a diffusion model pretrained using real images, our framework comprises three steps: (1) evaluating the generated images by expert pathologists to assess whether they satisfy clinical desiderata (2) training a reward model that predicts the pathologist feedback on new samples, and (3) incorporating expert knowledge into the diffusion model by using the reward model to inform a finetuning objective.